 Areas of Intervention

-Key components of SCFA’s work looking ahead will be to (1) improve web access to local community resources, (2) launch a referral and navigation program, and (3) complete a feasibility study to determine whether to establish a nonprofit center in the community.
+Key components of SCFA’s work in 2021 include (1) improving web access to local community resources, (2) launching a referral and navigation program, and (3) completing a feasibility study to determine whether to establish a nonprofit center in the community.

 Improved Web Access